The role of artificial intelligence as it becomes more integrated within the HR industry

 Rather than ill-informed messages about robots stealing jobs that create a perceived “risk” of trying something new, we should be spreading the word that AI could be what brings greater efficiency, security and - ultimately - job satisfaction to the HR role.
 We’ve been talking for some time about the importance of finding the right balance between human instinct and technology and that’s exactly what the AI argument comes down to.

 At the recent HR Technology Conference & Exposition in Vegas, which was attended by our channel and partnership team, much of the conversation was around AI.
-In that specifically HR-tech focused environment, you might expect the message to be very positive, but there were still some detractors labeling it as “hype”.
+In that specifically HR-tech focused environment, you might expect the message to be very positive, but there were still some detractors labelling it as “hype”.

 My issue with accepting that people believe AI is hype, lies in the fact that they are probably already using it.